Back to Media

 3. They Have Real Conversations

 Mentally strong men don't isolate.
-They actively cultivate relationships where they can be honest about what's going on in their lives.
+They actively maintain relationships where they can be honest about what's actually going on in their lives — not the edited highlight reel version, the real version.

 4. They Practice Reflection